Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Canungra's median income is $56,253 and average income is $73,064.
-This is higher than the national median of $53,146 and average of $66,593 in Rest of Qld.
-By September 2025, based on a 9.91% Wage Price Index growth since financial year 2023, estimated incomes are approximately $61,828 (median) and $80,305 (average).
-The 2021 Census shows household, family, and personal incomes in Canungra are at the 59th percentile nationally.
-Income distribution reveals that 39.7% of individuals earn between $1,500 - 2,999 annually.
-High housing costs consume 16.5% of income, but strong earnings place disposable income at the 58th percentile.
-Canungra's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median income in Canungra is $56,253 and average income is $73,064.
+This compares to Regional Queensland's median income of $53,146 and average income of $66,593 for the same period.
+Based on Wage Price Index growth of 11.36% from financial year ending June 2023 to March 2026, estimated median income in Canungra would be approximately $62,643 and average income would be around $81,364.
+According to the 2021 Census, incomes in Canungra cluster around the 59th percentile nationally.
+Income distribution shows that 39.7% of individuals earn between $1,500 and $2,999 annually, consistent with broader regional trends where 31.7% fall into this category.
+Housing costs consume 16.5% of income in Canungra.
+Despite high housing costs, disposable income ranks at the 58th percentile nationally.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income